benjamincrozat/content/posts/tailwind-css.md

 And even apps that use Vite for processing and serving assets: https://tailwindcss.com/docs/guides/vite

-You may also be interested in how to integrate Tailwind CSS inside a Laravel project that uses Vite (like this very blog): https://tailwindcss.com/docs/guides/laravel
+You may also be interested in how to integrate Tailwind CSS inside a Laravel project that uses Vite (like this very blog): [Add Tailwind CSS to any Laravel project](https://benjamincrozat.com/tailwind-css-laravel)

 Or if you're still using Mix: https://tailwindcss.com/docs/guides/laravel#mix